Police search for man who stole package off Kentwood porch

 The incident happened Tuesday, after Federal Express dropped off the package.

 The homeowners were out of town.
-The security system activates when the door bell rings, so they can see when their packages are delivered.
+The security system activates with motion and sound, so they can see when their packages are delivered.

 If you recognize the suspect, call Kentwood Police or Silent Observer at 616-774-2345.